oarcscience/ith.oarc.science/woe/index.md

-# Sacred Texts: Wisdom of the East
+# Wisdom of the East
 <title>Intangible Textual Heritage: Wisdom of the East</title>

 This page spotlights the books in the series The Wisdom of the East,